Monthly Archives: December 2013

 It’s an interesting challenge to name ten modern British designers – almost as difficult as naming ten modern British engineers or, notoriously, ten famous Belgians http://www.famousbelgians.net.

-Train passengers take the HST for granted: after all, it’s been around for thirty-five years now, upgraded, re-engined, rebadged, and still going strong.
+Over the years, train passengers took the HST for granted: after all, it’s still in limited service, upgraded, re-engined, rebadged, and still going strong.
 Some operators have replaced it with newer models, not all of them fully satisfactory, while others have indicated that with further modifications these trains could run until at least 2035 when they will be approaching sixty years old.

 The High Speed Train is a credit to British engineering: the prototype broke the world speed record for diesel traction (143 mph) which is now held by a production-version HST (148 mph).
 Introducing the HST to the Western and East Coast main-lines and other routes in the late 1970s and early 1980s significantly increased passenger numbers and pushed up house-prices in such towns as Reading, Swindon, Huntingdon and Peterborough.